Undergraduate Honours Thesis

 PSYC*4880 Honours Thesis II [1.00 credit] Students conduct research and write an undergraduate thesis under the direction of a faculty member, present a poster, and reflect upon their work.

-Once your application has been confirmed, you and your supervisor will create a course outline for your project.
+Once your application has been confirmed, you and your supervisor will complete a course outline for your project.

 - Template: PSYC*4870 F17 Course Outline (must be completed by supervisor and student)